+I can tell you now that this review isn’t going to line up with the critics consensus which I was admittedly surprised at the positive reviews.
 Arrival begins as twelve alien spacecraft land in different locations around the world.
-Unsure of what the aliens intentions are for the planet, An elite team of Lois Lane (Amy Adams), Hawkeye (Jeremy Renner), and Major Payne (Forest Whitaker) are assembled to communicate with the aliens before China fucks things up for the entire planet…most of that is true BTW.
+Unsure of what the aliens intentions are for the planet, An elite team of Lois Lane (Amy Adams), Hawkeye (Jeremy Renner), and Major Payne (Forest Whitaker) are assembled to communicate with the aliens before China screws things up for the entire planet.
 If you are expecting some crazy Independence Day adventure, you won’t get it.
 The core of this film is spent on deciphering language to understand the aliens and build a relationship with them.
 This doesn’t make for a very exciting story however when the runtime is about 2 hours.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also Follow This Blog at http://www.society-reviews.com.